 When you are enrolled in Original Medicare along with this Plan, you still need to follow the rules in this brochure for us to cover your care.
-We do not require precertification of inpatient hospital stays when Medicare Part A is primary.
-We do not require preauthorization and concurrent review of mental health and substance abuse treatment when Medicare Part B is primary.
-However, when Medicare stops paying benefits for any reason, you must follow our precertification, preauthorization and concurrent review procedures.
+We do not require precertification, preauthorization, or concurrent review when Medicare Part A and/or Part B is the primary payor.
+Precertification, preauthorization and concurrent review are required, however, when Medicare stops paying benefits for any reason.
+We do not require prior authorization for the purchase of certain prescription drugs when Medicare Part B or Part D is the primary payor for the drugs or you are outside the 50 United States and purchase them from a retail pharmacy outside the 50 United States.
+However, when Medicare stops paying benefits for any reason, you must follow our precertification, preauthorization, prior authorization, and concurrent review procedures.